wesbos/eslint-config-wesbos/readme.md

 ## With Gatsby

 1. Run `npx install-peerdeps --dev eslint-config-wesbos`
-1. If you have an existing `.prettierrc` file, delete it.
 1. follow the `Local / Per Project Install` steps above

 ## With WSL